SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.8_I-DOCSIS.md

 #### Generic DOCSIS CM Collector: Missing CCAP Core ID info in Cable Modem Overview table [ID_36761]

-On the Cable Modems page of a Generic DOCSIS CM Collector element, it could occur that some rows in the Cable Modem Overview table incorrectly did not show any information in the CCAP Core ID column.
+On the Cable Modems page of elements running the connector *Generic DOCSIS CM Collector*, it could occur that some rows in the Cable Modem Overview table incorrectly did not show any information in the CCAP Core ID column.